jensb/iphoto2xmp/README.md

     ruby iphoto2xmp.rb "~/Pictures/My iPhoto library" "~/Pictures/Export Here"

 Use a `DEBUG` environment variable to print out debugging information.
-For example, `DEBUG=1` will print out basic information about all found images. `DEBUG=3` will print out all metadata found in all images including faces.
+For example, `DEBUG=1` will print out basic information about all found images. `DEBUG=3` will print out all metadata found in all images including faces - this is a LOT of text.
+If you run the 'bash' shell, you can type

     DEBUG=1 ruby iphoto2xmp.rb "~/Pictures/My iPhoto library" "~/Pictures/Export Here"

+Otherwise set DEBUG=1 before executing the script according to your shell's syntax.

 ## Metadata debugging